Skip to content

 • open market rent reviews;

-• fixed rent reviews;
+• fixed / percentage rent reviews;

 • turnover rent reviews; and

-• retail price index rent reviews or reviews based on other indexes.
+• retail price index, rent reviews, or reviews based on other indexes.

 Backdated Rent Reviews